 Workers’ Compensation Benefits for Specific Loss and Disfigurement

-When you suffer a serious work injuries that leads to the loss of one of your body parts, you are entitled to benefits specifically for that loss.
-How you were injured and where will determine what amount of compensation you are given; thus, losing a finger in a work accident would give you a different benefit amount than losing a leg, or losing your vision permanently.
-At Larry Pitt & Associates, we ensure that your application for benefits is handled correctly, so that you have the best chance of obtaining all of the benefits you need and deserve.
-You will work with a skilled Philadelphia workers’ compensation lawyer for the entirety of your time with us, so you can always find an answer to your question when you need it.
+When you suffer a serious work injury that leads to the loss of one of your body parts, you are entitled to benefits specifically for that loss.
+Your type of injury will determine the amount of compensation you are given; thus, losing a finger in a work accident would give you a different benefit amount than losing a leg, or losing your vision permanently.
+Your application for benefits must be handled correctly to ensure you get all of the benefits you need and deserve.
+A skilled attorney can help you file your claim properly.

 Disfigurement and Specific Loss Benefits